cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 Margaret Boden’s call this _transformational creativity_ (changing the rules of the game, not just the pieces).[^15]

 For now, that gap between “likely” and “new” is where humans still have an edge.

-So when everyone else asks, “_What can I automate?_”
+So when everyone else asks:

+“_What can I automate?_”

+Ask instead:

-Ask instead, “_What can I create that is worth automating toward?_”
+“_What can I create that is worth automating toward?_”

 Because in an AI-saturated world, relevance does not come from output.
 It comes from taste, direction, and the courage to reframe the question again, and again, and again.